Numerical semigroups, polyhedra, and posets I: the group cone: The Kunz polyhedron

 The $3$ rays of $P_6$ that correspond to rays of $\mathcal C(\ZZ_6)$ that are not listed in Figure~\ref{f:m6posets} each have a coordinate that is always negative.
 For example, in the face $v + r\RR_{\ge 0}$ with vector direction $r = (1,0,1,0,1)$, every vector has second coordinate $-\tfrac{2}{6}$.

-The remaining $6$ rays of $P_6$ contain no integer points at all.
+The remaining $6$ rays of $P_6$ contain points with all positive entries but still do not contain integer points.
 This can be verified numerically from the coordinates of the vector direction of each ray, but can also be verified by proving that the corresponding posets in Figure~\ref{f:m6posets} cannot occur as the Ap\'ery poset of a numerical semigroup. \begin{enumerate}[(i)] \item The poset for the ray with vector direction $(1,2,3,4,2)$ has $2 \preceq 4$ and $5 \preceq 4$, meaning an Ap\'ery set $\{0, a_1, \ldots, a_5\}$ with this divisibility poset would have to satisfy $2a_2 = a_4 = 2a_5$.
 This is impossible since $a_2$ and $a_5$ are distinct modulo~$6$.

 \item The poset for the ray with vector direction $(1,2,3,1,2)$ poses a similar issue since both $1 \preceq 2$ and $4 \preceq 2$ must hold.

 \item The poset for the ray with vector direction $(1,2,3,2,1)$ cannot be the Ap\'ery poset of a numerical semigroup since such an Ap\'ery set $\{0, a_1, \ldots, a_5\}$ would have to satisfy $a_3 = a_1 + a_2 = 3a_1$ as well as $a_3 = a_4 + a_5 = 3a_5$.
 This is impossible since $a_1 \ne a_5$.